cajacko/writing/writing/no-voting.md

 ## Final thoughts

 NOTE: I do not want people to follow my reasoning, otherwise the whole system doesn't work

-NOTE: Did vote in Brexit, but that's all

-(NOTE: Reword this with points from above?
-Or just remove and say above) So, how fucked is the world.
-And is it fucked enough to warrant the daily dose of sadness to vote.
-Answer: The world is awesome and keeps getting better.
-Why the hell would I vote.
-It's like choosing between your 2 favourite meals.
-(NOTE: It's not the parties that are the meals, just the state of the world after the parties have done their thing.)
-I don't particular mind which one I have, they're both great.
-So why agonise over the choice (NOTE: This metaphor is probably one of the best ways to convey my general thoughts about the issue.
-Great either way, so no point in voting until one of the options is not great.)

 (NOTE: Research common reasons to vote and answer through this?
 Or add my response as a bonus section at end)